KoenDeleij/Mvx.Plugin.Style/Readme.md

 You'll also have to add an entry to your Info.plist.
 Add an Array call 'UIAppFonts'.
 For each font, add 1 string entry to the array with the path to your font (in this case it will be "Fonts/Awesome-font.otf"

+For all fonts you'll have to fill the FontPlatformName property. iOS doesn't refer to fonts with the actual file name but by a tag.
+You can find it's name in the FontBook under PostScript Name.

 ### UIViewController